CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/getting-started(v2).md

 ## Objectives
 Use Azure services to automate document processing, including data extraction, sentiment analysis, OCR, and classification.
 They will integrate Azure OpenAI's ChatGPT and Cosmos DB to analyze and interact with the processed data through a web application.

-- **Automate document processing using Azure Document Intelligence**: Explore how Azure services can be used to process documents by extracting and analyzing information from various file types, such as PDFs and images.
+- **Automate document processing using Azure Document Intelligence:** Explore how Azure services can be used to process documents by extracting and analyzing information from various file types, such as PDFs and images.
 Train document models via Azure Document Intelligence and integrate them with Azure OpenAI for intelligent data extraction and interaction.

-- **Utilize your Data Set using OpenAI**: Learn how to upload custom data into Azure AI Foundry, interact with the Azure OpenAI model using the uploaded content, and deploy the AI as a web app.
+- **Utilize your Data Set using OpenAI:** Learn how to upload custom data into Azure AI Foundry, interact with the Azure OpenAI model using the uploaded content, and deploy the AI as a web app.
 Additionally, capture and store conversation history in Cosmos DB for enhanced traceability and persistence.

 ## Prerequisites